 1. Feel confident in your outfit

-2. Solid pastel, muted, and blue colors are perfect
+2. Solid, muted, and blue tones are usually safest

 3. Choose small accessories